hendemic/zync/README.md

 - KDE Plasma (X11 + Wayland), Gnome Wayland
 - Z2M hosted in an LXC with an SLZB-06 coodinator.

+Note: In some fullscreen games on Gnome Wayland, you'll need to boot the game and then start this app and actually select the specific window.
+Still figuring out what can be done to make this work better, but fullscreen games sometimes bypass the pipewire stream in Gnome.

 ## Usage
 To use, build with cargo.
 Create config.yaml at ~/.config/zync/config.yaml, or run the first time without a config and it should create a sample config file for you and panic.
 Edit it with your MQTT and light settings and start the program again.